jmkraus/picochat/README.md

 #### /copy

 This command copies the full last answer into the clipboard.
 However, it removes the `<think>` section from reasoning models.
+If the reasoning should be retained, then `/copy think` can be used instead.

 If `/copy code` is entered, the first occurrence of a codeblock between ` ``` ` will be copied to the clipboard instead, skipping all descriptive text.